 To make things easier for you, keep in mind the following tips:

-• Track your calories.
+- Track your calories.
 If you adhere to this diet plan and avoid unhealthy foods, you could forego tracking calories.
-But no one is perfect, and cheat meals happen, so get in the habit of tracking your daily calories and figuring out how how many calories on a cheat day.
+Nobody is perfect, and cheat meals do occur.
+It’s useful to make a habit of monitoring your daily calories and understanding the calorie count for a cheat day.
 To make sure you’re not constantly going over your daily budget, write down each meal’s calories in a food journal.
 For best results, track your normal calories for a week before subtracting up to 300 calories from your daily average.
 Make that calorie number your new goal to lose weight slowly.

-• Add exercise to your diet plan.
+- Add exercise to your diet plan.
 While physical activity isn’t necessary to lose weight, it will help speed up the process and help you look great for your wedding day.
 You don’t have to do strenuous activities each day.
-Studies show that simply getting a 30-minute walk every day can boost weight loss [3].
-If getting toned is a goal of yours, aim for two or three 45-to-60-minute sessions of mixed cardio and strength training each week.
+Studies show that simply getting a 30-minute walk every day can boost weight loss.3 If getting toned is a goal of yours, aim for two or three 45-to-60-minute sessions of mixed cardio and strength training each week.

-• Drink lots of water.
+- Drink lots of water.
 Water is an often-forgotten key to weight loss.
-Not only is hydration important to overall health, but drinking enough water helps your body shed water weight and can help you feel full between meals [4].
-Fill up a water bottle and take it with you everywhere you go.
+Not only is hydration important to overall health, but drinking enough water helps your body shed water weight and can help you feel full between meals.4 Fill up a water bottle and take it with you everywhere you go.

-• Rest up.
+- Rest up.
 Good sleep is important for weight loss and helps your body repair itself after a stressful day of wedding planning.
-Insufficient sleep has been linked to making fat loss more difficult [5].
-Aim for at least six hours a day.
+Insufficient sleep has been linked to making fat loss more difficult.5 Aim for at least six hours a day.

-• Avoid foods that bloat during the final two weeks of your diet.
-What good is losing all this fat if your body will be bloated with water weight on your wedding day anyway?
-Prevent the bloat by avoiding gluten, dairy, sugar, and any other foods your body has reacted poorly to in the past [6].
-Don’t forget to hydrate to battle bloat as well.
+- Avoid foods that bloat during the final two weeks of your diet.
+Losing all this fat won’t matter if your body is bloated with water weight on your wedding day.
+Prevent the bloat by avoiding gluten, dairy, sugar, and any other foods your body has reacted poorly to in the past.6 Don’t forget to hydrate to battle bloat as well.

 1 Year Wedding Diet Plan

-Are you asking yourself, how long before my wedding should I diet?
+You might be wondering how long before your wedding you should start dieting.
 Your best choice is to start a year before your wedding if you want your weight loss to be as stress-free as possible or if you want to lose over 50 pounds sustainably.

 Starting early allows you to lose weight slowly and make small changes to your lifestyle over time.
 If you’re living healthily for the year leading up to your big day, you’ll be less likely to be stressed or feel guilty about enjoying yourself with cheat meals at parties or doing a half dozen cake tastings over the year.